-Any time you share files using forScore, you'll see iOS' native sharing interface appear which includes an option called "Save to Files."
-Use this action to upload your files to iCloud Drive or any other supported cloud storage service.
+Any time you share files from forScore, you'll see iOS' native sharing interface appear which includes an option called "Save to Files."
+Use this action to copy your files to other apps or upload them to any of the cloud storage services you've configured.